 - Please Note: A new timetable is now in operation.

-There are two direct bus services a day from Kampot to Phnom Penh which you can book online.
+There are currently 18 direct bus services a day from Kampot to Phnom Penh available to book online.

 Use the Search Box below to buy tickets for travel from Kampot to Phnom Penh.